ARIHANTTNANDI/ARIHANTT/README.md

 # 💫 About Me:
-🔭 I’m currently working on Machine Learning<br>👯 I’m looking to collaborate on Web Development<br>🌱 I’m currently learning Cyber Security<br>💬 Ask me about anything u wish (:<br>⚡ Fun fact : I am enthusiastic in learning any language
+🔭 I’m currently working on Machine Learning and Cyber Security<br>👯 I’m looking to collaborate with different people on Web Development<br>🌱 I’m currently learning Cyber Security<br>💬 Ask me about anything u wish (:<br>⚡ Fun fact : I am enthusiastic in learning any language.<br>My tech stack is Java and my primary focus is on development via Java.<br>

 ## 🌐 Socials: